Thai Airways Logo

 Thai Airways International Logo History

-This is the national carrier of Thailand, based in Bangkok, known for its unique Thai hospitality and role as an “ambassador” of Thai culture worldwide.
+This is Thailand’s national carrier, based in Bangkok, known for its unique Thai hospitality and its role as an “ambassador” of Thai culture worldwide.
 The company operates a diverse fleet of wide-body aircraft, including Airbus A350 and Boeing 787 Dreamliner, allowing it to serve an extensive network of international routes.
-The company’s uniqueness lies in its Royal Orchid Spa program, offering first and business-class passengers complimentary spa treatments at Suvarnabhumi Airport.
+The company’s uniqueness lies in its Royal Orchid Spa program, which offers first- and business-class passengers complimentary spa treatments at Suvarnabhumi Airport.

 1960 – 1975